xuyennguyen/rojo/README.md

 Once you have a backend ready to use (linked to your binary) you may use it via a graphics device.
 A graphics device provides an abstract interface over all backends that could be used.
 The main reason a graphics device exists is to abstract all the lower-level API-specific details out of the picture.

+The `graphics_device` class basically act as a generic "wrapper", and is mainly used to create resources (see below).

 #### Resources

-A resource is a resource which is typically allocated on your GPU.
+A "resource" is a resource which is allocated on your GPU.
 Here is a list of all the avaliable resources that may be allocated from a graphics device.

 | Resource   | Description |
 |:-----------|:-------------|